 Neither is outright better than the other, but the exchange rate that each of them offers varies all the time.

-Each time you queue a transaction, KuCoin will show you which of the two offers the better deal – which makes it easy to decide.
+Each time you queue a transaction, KuCoin will clearly show you which of the two is currently offering the better deal.

 Spot Trading on KuCoin

-But as mentioned, KuCoin doesn’t list any fiat currency pairs – something that may be a significant drawback for some users.
+But as mentioned, KuCoin doesn’t list any fiat currency pairs – something that may be a significant drawback for some people.
 However, it does have several USD stablecoin pairings.

-KuCoin has become known for having one of the most robust spot trading platforms around – one that comes equipped with a good number of drawing tools, technical indicators, and customizable features.
+KuCoin comes equipped with a good number of drawing tools, technical indicators, and customizable features.

-Another benefit of KuCoin’s trading terminal is the ability to switch between the spot, margin, and futures options with ease.
-By contrast, many other exchanges (e.g., Kraken) require users to open up entirely different terminals to access the futures market.
+A benefit of KuCoin’s trading terminal is the ability to switch between the the different types of markets with ease (e.g., spot to margin).
+By contrast, many other exchanges (e.g., Kraken) require users to open up entirely different terminals.

 There are two main drawbacks though: